kiugfractal/SEProject/Project.md

 * End state: Exit
 * What could go wrong:
 	* If creating user fails, the system will show errors for the admin( for example: the user or email is available already, the password is not sercure enough, compulsory information was missing)
-* Other activities: None

-Grant priviliges to users for helping admins manage the application
+* Other activities: Grant priviliges to users for helping admins manage the application

 ####Use case: Delete content

--Initial state

-*Go to web page on browser

-*Login admin account
+* Initial state: Login as admin, go to manage content interface
+* Normal flow:

-*Go to content manage content interface
+	* Go to content manage content interface

-*Choose content
+	* Choose content

-*Delete content
+	* Delete content

-*Confirm once more
+	* Confirm once more

-*Exit

-*End state

--Branching:
+* End state: Exit
+* What could go wrong:

-There is a confirm button if the admin delete something wrong
+	* There is a confirm button if the admin delete something wrong

--Other activities:
+* Other activities:

-Admin could delete contents by dragging them to the trash box
+	* Admin could delete contents by dragging them to the trash box

-There will be a limited amount of memory to store what 'd been deleted, so admin could restore
+	* There will be a limited amount of memory to store what 'd been deleted, so admin could restore

 ####Use case: Ban User

--Initial state

-*Go to web page on browser

-*Login admin account
+* Initial state: Login admin account, go to user manage interface
+* Normal flow

-*Go to content manage user interface
+	* Go to content manage user interface

-*Choose user
+	* Choose user

-*Choose banned period
+	* Choose banned period

-*Put banned reason
+	* Put banned reason

-*Confirm

-*Exit

-*End state

--Branching:

-If the admin ban the wrong user, one can unbanned that user
+	* Confirm
+* End state: Exit
+* What could go wrong:

--Other activities:
+* Other activities:

-Unbanned the user

 #System architecture